Granjow/launchpad-mini/README.md

 JavaScript library for interacting with the Novation’s midi board LAUNCHPAD MINI.

 This library is based on ES6 and works with `Promise`s.
-It also *auto-detects* you Launchpad and provides accurate documentation of the library and the Launchpad itself.
+It also *auto-detects* your Launchpad and provides accurate documentation of the library and the Launchpad itself.
 For latter, check the [git repository](https://github.com/Granjow/launchpad-mini/tree/master/doc).